talsma-ict/context-propagation/readme.md

 # Context propagation library

-Propagate a snapshot of one or more `ThreadLocal` values into another thread.
+This library can capture a `ContextSnapshot` containing one or more `ThreadLocal` values.

-This library enables automatic propagation of several well-known ThreadLocal contexts by capturing a snapshot, reactivating it in another thread and ensuring proper cleanup after execution finishes:
+This context snapshot can be _reactivated_ in another thread.

+Reactivating sets all ThreadLocal values contained by the snapshot in that other thread, until the reactivation is _closed_ again.

+Application code should attempt to minimize manually capturing and closing context snapshots.
+Instead, context can be automatically captured, reactivated and closed by the following _context aware_ utility classes:

 - [`ContextAwareExecutorService`][ContextAwareExecutorService]
   wrapping any existing `ExecutorService`.
 - [`ContextAwareCompletableFuture`][ContextAwareCompletableFuture]
-  propagating context snapshots into each successive `CompletionStage`.
+  propagating context snapshots into successive `CompletionStage`.

 ## Terminology

 ### Context

-Abstraction containing a value in the context of a _thread_.
-The most common implementation in Java is a ThreadLocal value.
-The library provides an `AbstractThreadLocalContext` base class that features nesting values and predictable behaviour for out-of-order closing.
+Abstraction for a thread-bound value.
+Contexts can be obtained and initialized with a _ContextManager_.
+Initialized contexts must be _closed_ from the same thread they were initialized in.

-For each context type, there can only be one _active_ context per thread at any time.
+For each context type, there should be a _context manager_ registered through the Java Service Loader.
+There can only be one _active_ context value per thread at any time.

 ### ContextManager

-Manages a context.
+Manages a context by obtaining the _active_ context value and _initializing_ a new context.
-The ContextManager API can activate a new context value and provides access to the active context value.

 ### ContextSnapshot

-A snapshot contains the current value from _all_ known context managers.
+A snapshot of the values from _all_ active contexts for the current thread, obtained from all detected context managers.
 These values can be _reactivated_ in another thread.
 Reactivated snapshots **must be closed** to avoid leaking context.

-All _context aware_ utility classes in this library are tested to make sure they reactivate _and_ close snapshots in a safe way.
+All _context aware_ utility classes in this library make sure they reactivate _and_ close snapshots in a safe way.

 ## How to use this library